 We will use our knowledge and experience through our skilled staff to help every child and family to settle comfortably and be part of the Little Trees community.
 Even if your child is a little upset when you drop off them off at nursery, the chances are that a few minutes later, they will be engrossed in their play.

-· In the days leading up to starting nursery, try to get into a routine
+- In the days leading up to starting nursery, try to establish a routine.

 Acknowledge your own feelings

-· You might feel guilty about leaving your child at nursery but try to think of the positives for your child, such as their social skills developing, the interaction with other children and all the activities that you might want to avoid at home, such as messy play!
+- You might feel guilty about leaving your child at nursery but try to think of the positives for your child, such as developing their social skills, interaction with other children and all the activities that you might want to avoid at home, such as messy play!

-· Please phone us or message us on the Famly app, especially in the first few days as much as you need to give you that reassurance that your child is happy and settled.
+- Please call us or message us on the Famly app, especially in the first few days as much as you need to give you the reassurance that your child is happy and settled.
 We don’t want you to worry and sometimes that quick phone call will put your mind at ease.